JuliaActors/YAActL.jl/docs/src/usage.md

 ```@docs
 Actor
-become
 self
 send!
+become
 become!
+stop
+stop!
 ```

-With dispatching on messages actors can represent state machines.
-With `become` they can switch their behavior between different state machines or with `become!` we can cause them to switch.
+By dispatching on messages actors can represent state machines.
+With `become` they can switch their behavior between different state machines or `become!` can cause a switch.